What Do You Do When Your Pet Gets Sick?

 Begin with nutritious food, clean water, fresh air and clean bedding.
 Your pets’ diet should include naturally raised meat, poultry, and fish, preferably fed raw!

 Pets also need supplements like soil-based probiotics, vitamins, and minerals, plus a variety of oils including omega 3 oils.
 If this sounds complicated or expensive, consider how expensive and complicated the alternative is.
-People contact us all the time and tell horror stories having spent thousands of dollars on vet bills and surgeries, only to be left with a pet whose health either was not restored, or whose health is severely compromised and is now on a lifetime of multiple prescription medications.
+People contact Vitality Science all the time and tell horror stories about spending thousands of dollars on vet bills and surgeries, only to be left with a pet whose health either was not restored, or whose health is severely compromised and is now on a lifetime of multiple prescription medications.

 Probiotics are Essential